-Sergio Aguero would be put on a "higher pedestal" if he played for Liverpool or Manchester United, says Danny Murphy
+Danny Murphy believes Sergio Aguero would receive more praise if he played for Liverpool or Manchester United.

 The Argentina international, who also became the first player to score 12 Premier League hat-tricks at the weekend, has won four titles at the Etihad Stadium.